ThomasLee94/Endorsement-platform/README.md

 # Endorsement Platform

-Linkedin's endorsement system is not reliable, this will be an attempt to overcome their shortcomings.
+Linkedin's endorsement system is not reliable, this will be a partnered attempt to create a trustworthy endorsement platform.

 More contextual information can be found here: https://medium.com/p/b08e5242e6f9/edit